 I’ve always loved history and heritage, and have long admired the tulip paintings of 17th century Holland.
 A major part of my work is therefore painting heritage tulips and ideally tulips that were fashionable in 17th century Holland, when we were even more under the spell of the tulip than we are today.
 Tulipmania (“tulpenmanie”or “tulpengekte”) was a period during the 1630s, with a climax in 1636 and crash in 1637, during which prices for some bulbs reached extraordinarily high levels and then dramatically collapsed [Wikipedia and books by Mike Dash and Anna Pavord].
 Tulips were popular throughout the century though, having been introduced to Holland in the late 1500s, and high prices were even paid towards the end of the 1600s.

 Every year I purchase several varieties from the Hortus and plant them in my garden (October/November).
 I then paint series of paintings when the flowers surface, which is from late February onwards.
 I keep a photo library as well which I use to ensure accuracy of the varieties when painting tulips the rest of the year.
 I paint the tulips on fine linen or wood panel and since recently also on silver and 23ct gold (see image).

 You can see more paintings below.
 Most of the heritage tulips, unlike the ones we have today, have a distinctive crown-like shape and pointy petals; some varieties are comparatively short.
 Their colour is amazingly deep and rich.
 Painting them gives me an opportunity to celebrate Dutch cultural heritage.

-I’m currently looking to acquire the legendary and rare Zomerschoon tulip, which was first introduced in 1620 and was very popular during the Tulpenmanie period.
-I’ll also be on the look-out for the parrot tulip ‘Perfecta” (1750).
+I’ve finally managed to acquire 6 bulbs of the legendary and rare Zomerschoon tulip, which was first introduced in 1620 and was very popular during the Tulpenmanie period.
+I’ll be on the look-out for the parrot tulip ‘Perfecta” (1750) in 2021.

 In September 2019 I was warmly welcomed as a new fellow member of the Society of Botanical Artists, UK.
 The decision was made based on my work on Dutch heritage tulips.
 For more information about the SBA, please visit www.soc-botanical-artists.org

 Tulips grown in my garden: